 They are versatile and great in so many recipes.
-I personally use dried cranberries in all kind of salads and dishes I cook.
+I personally use dried cranberries in all kinds of salads and dishes I cook.

 However, I would love to have more fresh cranberries though.
-There are so many recipes I could make, but not enough time during the short season when cranberries are available.
+There are so many recipes I could make, but I do not have enough time during the short season when cranberries are available.

 As you can see, from salads to stuffing to chocolate fudge and cookies, the possibilities are endless.

 However, the crust is my favorite.
 It is made with cream cheese and tastes divine!
 You might be surprised to hear that a crust can be made with cream cheese.
-I also made in the past pastries using Farmer cheese instead of cream cheese.
+I also made pastries using Farmer cheese instead of cream cheese.

 I have to say that this type of pastry is my favorite.
 While growing up, pastry dough made with cheese was popular among the bakers.
 The pastries come up tender and extremely delicious.

-In Eastern Europe, the farmer cheese is wildly used in pastries, especially in the old recipes.
-The fat in the butter and cheese together helps create the layers of goodness, which makes the pastry taste divine.
+In Eastern Europe, farmer cheese is widely used in pastries, especially in old recipes.
+The fat in the butter and cheese together helps create layers of goodness, making the pastry taste divine.

 We all know what fat does to a pastry, so our grandmothers knew that very well.

-For years, I was kind of resistant to make pies at home.
-I did not grow up with them and my first attempt to make an American apple pie from scratch was an absolute disaster.
+For years, I was kind of resistant to making pies at home.
+I did not grow up with them, and my first attempt to make an American apple pie from scratch was an absolute disaster.

-We tend to entertain also on Friday after Thanksgiving, and I knew that people would look forward to try these desserts instead of eating again pumpkin pie.
+We tend to entertain also on Friday after Thanksgiving, and I knew that people would look forward to trying these desserts instead of eating pumpkin pie again.

 However, in the last few years, I started again to think about pies and expanding my repertoire with some of the traditional American desserts out there.

-This cranberry custard pie is delicious.
+This cranberry custard pie, though, is delicious.
 Even if you are not a great baker, you can still make it.

-Secret: You can even cheat and go for a bought pie crust if my recipe feels intimidating.
-However, I truly encourage you to try to make the crust at home, especially if you have a food processor where it takes only few minutes to put it together.
+You can even cheat and go for a bought pie crust if my recipe feels intimidating.
+However, I truly encourage you to try to make the crust at home, especially if you have a food processor.
+It takes only a few minutes to put it together.